AugmentedWeb/UserGUI/README.md

 <img src="media/usergui_logo.png" alt="logo" width="500"/>

 A Graphical user interface for userscripts.
 Creating user-friendly userscripts can be a bit challenging, as the majority of regular users are scared to touch your code.
-UserGui allows you to unlock your userscript to more people, and create a more pleasing experience.
+UserGUI allows you to unlock your userscript to more people, and create a more pleasing experience.

 ```js
 // @grant       GM_getValue